 After each module is completed and loaded into the hull cylinders, four-wheel electric transfer cars are rolled under the hull ring's strongbacks.
 Hydraulic jacks on the cars lift the large sections of the ship, which are then wheeled into place and welded together to form part of the complete hull.
 After the modules are joined and the ship's systems are interconnected, transfer cars under the ship's strongbacks will lift the vessel simultaneously and roll the ship on rails (at four feet per minute) to the outboard ways for additional outfitting and testing.

-After Texas is christened in 2004, it will be transported westward to the edge of the James River and moved onto the yard's 640-foot floating dry dock.
-As the ship is transferred from land, the floating dry dock's onboard computer receives input from load sensors, tide gauges, vessel position sensors, draft gauges, and tank level sensors to control 40 onboard ballast tanks so the dock remains level during the loading process.
-After Texas is loaded, the floating dry dock will move to a nearby 70-foot deep basin where the dock will submerge, and the submarine will float free.
-Tugboats then will pull the ship out of the dock and to a pier in the South Yard for additional testing in preparation for the ship's sea trials and final delivery to the Navy.
+After Texas is christened in 2004, it was transported westward to the edge of the James River and moved onto the yard's 640-foot floating dry dock.
+As the ship is transferred from land, the floating dry dock's onboard computer receive input from load sensors, tide gauges, vessel position sensors, draft gauges, and tank level sensors to control 40 onboard ballast tanks so the dock remains level during the loading process.
+After Texas was loaded, the floating dry dock will move to a nearby 70-foot deep basin where the dock will submerge, and the submarine will float free.
+Tugboats then pulled the ship out of the dock and to a pier in the South Yard for additional testing in preparation for the ship's sea trials and final delivery to the Navy.